Medium Access Control protocol for Collaborative Spectrum Learning in Wireless Networks: Related Works

-An alternative to these quasi-centralized algorithm are contention-based methods such as Aloha and CSMA.
-Unfortunately, traditional Aloha and CSMA achieve less than 80\% spectrum utilization in most realistic scenarios, and their performance is especially bad in loaded networks \cite{rom2012multiple}.
-Therefore, to approach optimal utilization, approaches based on random access are used to converge to an optimal orthogonal allocation.
-Examples for such approaches utilizing Aloha are \cite{bistritz2018distributed, bistritz2020GOT, wang2020decentralized} and \cite{bistritz2020my}.
-Similarly, CSMA based solution have also beem suggested, e.g. in \cite{leshem2011multichannel, darak2019multi, avner2019multi, nayyar2016regret, naparstek2013fully, zafaruddin2019distributed, Naparstek2019distributed}.
+{ While in theory, the centralized MAB-based algorithms achieve logarithmic (pseudo) regret, in practice, signaling among distributed nodes for explicit coordination incurs significant overhead.
+As a result, these methods do not scale well in the case of overly dense or large-scale ad-hoc networks.
+Furthermore, spectrum coordination may not always be practical since the individual nodes may not be willing to share their local CSI.
+For these reasons, it is more desirable to develop a fully distributed solution for efficient spectrum allocation without explicit messaging.

-These variants aim to achieve orthogonal allocations in a fully-distributed manner without any information sharing between nodes.
-Some of these variants aim to achieve optimal OFDMA allocations where the sum of the Quality of Service (QoS) of all the users is maximized \cite{bistritz2018distributed, bistritz2020GOT, wang2020decentralized, nayyar2016regret, naparstek2013fully, zafaruddin2019distributed} while others aim to achieve \emph{stable} OFDMA allocations where no user can unilaterally improve its QoS \cite{leshem2011multichannel, darak2019multi, avner2019multi, gafni2021distributed}.
-Recently, new approaches incorporating fairness have also been proposed \cite{bistritz2020my},\cite{bistritz2021one}.
+The fully distributed, contention-based methods are developed on top of random access protocols such as ALOHA and CSMA/CA. Unfortunately, traditional random-contention ALOHA and CSMA achieve low spectrum efficiency in most practical scenarios, and their performance is especially bad in congested networks~\cite{rom2012multiple}.
+Hence, decentralized approaches have been put forward to ensure convergence to an optimal orthogonal allocation without explicit information sharing.
+Examples of these approaches built on ALOHA can be found in~\cite{bistritz2020GOT, wang2020decentralized, bistritz2020my}.
+Similarly, CSMA-based solutions have been suggested; e.g., in~\cite{leshem2011multichannel, naparstek2013fully,nayyar2016regret, avner2019multi,zafaruddin2019distributed, darak2019multi}.
+Some studies in this framework aim to achieve optimal resource (e.g., OFDMA resource blocks) allocations, such that the sum of the Quality of Service (QoS) of the users is maximized~\cite{bistritz2020GOT, wang2020decentralized, nayyar2016regret, naparstek2013fully, zafaruddin2019distributed}.
+Comparatively, others aim to achieve stable sub-optimal allocations, with which no user can unilaterally improve its own QoS~\cite{leshem2011multichannel, darak2019multi, avner2019multi}.
+Recently, new approaches emphasizing fairness among the non-cooperative nodes have also been proposed; e.g., aiming to achieve max-min fairness~\cite{bistritz2020my, bistritz2021one, leshem2023optimal}. }